pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 System requirements
 ===================

-Building the model with the scripts in this repository runs on a normal computer e.g. 8-16GBRAM.
-Depending of the region of interest, different amounts of Gb storage (HHD/SSD) are required.
-Africa requires about 40Gb, the world 250Gb, a single country between 1-10Gb.
+Building the model with the scripts in this repository runs on a normal computer with 8-16 GB RAM.
+Depending of the region of interest, different amounts of storage (HHD/SSD) are required.
+Model of Africa requires about 40 Gb, the world 250 Gb, a single country between 1-10 Gb.
 We have also prepared a tutorial which should be below 10Gb.